Gonorrhea

 Who is at risk of infection?

 Simply being sexually active puts a person at risk of this infection.
-Nevertheless, the following activities can increase your risk of infection:
+However, the following activities increase the risk of infection:

 Symptoms and complications

-In men, urethral infection is usually symptomatic.
-In women, cervical infections may be symptomatic.
-Infections of other sites are generally asymptomatic.
-When symptoms do appear, they are typically observed two to seven days after the at-risk exposure, and can vary depending on the site of the infection.
+In men, urethritis is usually symptomatic.
+In women, cervicitis may be symptomatic.
+Infection at other sites is usually asymptomatic.
+When symptoms are present, they usually occur two to seven days after exposure and vary depending on the site of infection.

 Possible symptoms, by site of infection, include:

-• For women: unusual vaginal bleeding.
-In more advanced cases, it is possible to have abdominal pain accompanied by fever and/or nausea.
+- For women: unusual vaginal bleeding.
+In more advanced cases, abdominal pain accompanied by fever and/or nausea is possible

-• Rectum: abnormal secretions, pain or cramps, bleeding, ulcerations
+- Rectum: abnormal secretions, pain or cramps, ulcerations

-There are many potential long-term complications of untreated gonorrhea.
-These include infertility, increased risk of ectopic pregnancy, chronic testicular infection, chronic abdominal pain and permanent scarring of the urinary tract.
-Without treatment, gonorrhea can infect the circulatory system, cause damage to joints (septic arthritis) and even cause meningitis.
+There are many potential long-term complications associated with untreated gonorrhea.
+These include infertility, an increased risk of ectopic pregnancies, chronic testicular infection, chronic abdominal pain, or permanent scarring of the urinary tract.
+If left untreated, gonorrhea can infect the bloodstream, cause joint damage (septic arthritis), and even cause meningitis.

-It is important to note that a gonorrhea infection can increase your risk of being infected by or transmitting HIV.
+It is important to note that gonorrhea infection can increase the risk of becoming infected with and transmitting HIV.

 Screening and treatment

-How to test: The most common samples are swabs of sites exposed during sexual activity (such as the vagina, anus and throat) and urine samples.
+How to screen?
+The most common specimens are direct samples taken from sites exposed by sexual activity (such as the vagina, anus and throat), as well as urine samples.

-When to test: The window period ends seven days after exposure.
+When to screen?
+The window period ends seven days after exposure.

-Likewise, a period of abstinence for seven days following treatment for gonorrhea is necessary because a person continues to be contagious for several days after starting medication.
-Once cured, there is no longer a risk of transmitting gonorrhea to other sexual partners.
-However, even after treating the infection, it is possible to be re-infected.
+Also, a period of abstinence following treatment is necessary, as a person remains contagious for some time after starting treatment.
+Once cured, there is no longer any risk of transmitting gonorrhea to other sexual partners.
+However, even after a treated episode, it is possible to be re-infected.

-Since a treatment-resistance phenomenon is currently being observed, it is warranted to re-test two weeks following treatment to confirm that the infection has been eradicated.
+Since resistance to gonorrhea treatment is currently being observed, it is advisable to check the sample two weeks after treatment to confirm that the disease has been eradicated.

 Protection

 There is no vaccine to protect against gonorrhea.
-The best means of protection is to use condoms, regardless of the type of sex.
-Since it is possible to be infected and not have any symptoms, routine screening is recommended for anyone who is single and sexually active, especially when there have been new partners or unprotected sex.
+The best way to protect against gonorrhea is to use a condom at all times.
+Since it is possible to be infected and still have no symptoms, routine screening is recommended for all sexually active single people, especially in the presence of new partners or during unprotected sex.